Easy DIY Fall Leaf Art On Canvas

 Since I had to wait until the next day to buy another maple leaf stem.
 I waited to decide on the third color of the leaves.

-After realizing that I need only four small canvases (see Step 3 below), I decided I didn’t like the green leaf color.
-I looked for something that was more fall~ish.
+After realizing that I only had room for four small canvases (see Step 3 below), I decided I didn’t really like the green leaf color.
+I looked for something that was more fall-ish.
 I thought a shade of brown would work.

 I didn’t have any brown paint, but I did have two shades of brown Gel Stain that would work.
 I chose English Walnut, leftover from staining our patio tables and recycling a table as a plant stand.